citiesense/docs/pages/3-projects.md

-##What is a "project"?
+##What are "project"?
-A "__project__" is a real estate related initiative that is related to one or more properties, also known as parcels.
+"__projects__" are real estate related initiatives that are related to one or more properties, also known as parcels.

 ##What is a Project Page?
 Citiesense enables users to create "[project pages](http://www.citiesense.com/projects/3772)" with data-rich property maps that showcase real estate projects. __Project Pages__ can be used for either __marketing__ or for __research__.